Last updated on 2026-04-20

 Program overview

 The Associate of Arts - Environmental Studies program at Langara College is designed to equip students with the essential knowledge and skills needed to address pressing environmental issues.
-This interdisciplinary program integrates various fields such as biology, chemistry, geography, and English, providing a comprehensive understanding of environmental challenges.
-Students will engage in a mix of core and elective courses tailored to their interests, culminating in a one-week field school experience at the end of their second year.
+This interdisciplinary program integrates various fields such as biology, chemistry, geography, and English, providing a comprehensive understanding of environmental protection and remediation.
+Students will engage in a variety of courses tailored to their interests, culminating in a one-week field school at the end of their second year.
 This program is ideal for those passionate about making a positive impact on the environment.

 Featured Experiences

-• One-week field school at the end of the second year, offering practical, real-world experience.
+- A one-week field school at the end of the second year, providing hands-on experience in real-world environmental settings

-• Access to experienced faculty who provide guidance and support throughout the program.
+- Opportunities to engage with faculty who are experts in their fields, offering guidance and support throughout the program

 Career Options